Allow me to re-introduce myself, my name is Blob: A late, long, self indulgent post

 But I still feel pretty damn isolated (nothing to do w Covid).
 So I had the idea in April when draft talk was in full swing to become active on this website again.
 But my old account was connected to a deactivated school email address and I couldn't remember the password.
 So TheRevoltingBlob was born.
 When I did finally remember it, it seems like you jerks had scrubbed all my old posts anyway.
 I have my good and bad days, but I have tried to be as active in my 9 months here as possible.
 And I have honestly been made to feel right a home (99% of the time).
 I want to give shoutouts to @fishfanmiami who informed me I was a finalist for Best New Poster (and has genuinely seemed liked a really good guy in our interactions) and @13marino13 who early on named me as a poster worth sponsoring for a club membership during a fund drive.
 And thanks @Ozfin for sponsoring me.
 And congrats to @Fin-Loco and @Neptune for also being named finalists.
 Both very good contributors IMO.

 These might seem like dumb things to take much meaning from, but this football season has been my favorite ever by far.
 In part bc it was the first I could fully enjoy since my 20's.
 But a whole lot has been due to my time here.
 I honestly don't care about winning some online forum award.
 But as someone that has been dead to the world for really long time, it has felt good to know that I'm not just typing words at a screen (using both hands mind you).
-For the most part it seems like you guys have liked what I've had to say (for the most part), and I just felt immediately embraced in this community.
+It seems like you guys have liked what I've had to say (for the most part), and I just felt immediately embraced in this community.
 I aim to continue on my path to toward healing, and desperately hope I avoid anymore serious setbacks.

 I don't know what to expect in terms of responses to this post and I'm not looking for anything in particular.
 But it is not hyperbole to say that I am in a constant battle to remain alive.
 I have kept the vast majority of my journey to myself during this time, and I have found it therapeutic to share it with anyone or group that might care to hear about it.
-And if the worst ever does happen, I know I don't want to have kept this all to myself.
+And I'd like to think that sharing my story might help out others that are going through their own difficult times in some way.

 Sorry for the book I just wrote, and sorry if this isn't an appropriate place to put so much personal info.
 But sharing this seems to be an all or nothing deal for me.